 Mystery Writer’s of America awards the prestigious Edgar Award in New York City.
 More for the professional writer although have competitions for developing writers.
 Has regional chapters. http://mysterywriters.org/ (Former member) Killer Nashville con is supported by SE chapter of MWA.

 Nanowrimo is National Novel Writing Month.
 A collection of writers across the world bind together to write 50,000 words in a month.
-Have events throughout the year.
+Have events throughout the year but big event is in November.
 Genre is immaterial – everyone can find their peeps here. https://nanowrimo.org/

 Science Fiction & Fantasy Writers of America -SWFA – membership is ONLY for the professional writer, but great resources on the website.
 Awards the Nebula Awards annually.
 SFWA membership is open to authors, artists and other industry professionals, including graphic novelists